Best camping mattresses 2025: Turn any camping trip into a luxury night away

 Updated on

-Truthfully, even the best sleeping mats can leave you feeling a bit stiff in the morning.
-A thick camping mattress is one of the highest yielding investments you can make to get better sleep in wild conditions.
+If you don't need something super lightweight and are prioritising comfort over all else, a thick camping mattress is one of the highest yielding investments you can make to get better sleep in wild conditions.

 The benefits of a proper camping mattress are twofold: first, it protects you from the uneven ground by lifting you off the ground, either with a lot of air or with an insulated foam structure.
-And second, a nice airbed is just so much more comfortable than a mat, being usually both wider and thicker.
+And second, a nice airbed is just so much more comfortable than classic backpacking sleeping mats, being usually both wider and thicker.

 Of course, this does often come with a trade-off.
-Self-inflating camping mattresses can add a good chunk of extra weight to your camping kit, while other air mattresses can actually be super lightweight, but these take a fair bit of effort to manually inflate.
+Self-inflating camping mattresses can add a good chunk of extra weight to your camping kit, take up a lot more space and can be more expensive.

 Best in test: Exped Megamat LXW